-6. Experience Native American Life in a Navajo Hogan
+6. Experience Native American Life in a Navajo sheepherder wagon or tent

-With a dirt floor and no electricity or running water, spending a night in a Navajo Hogan at the Shash Diné Eco-Retreat is an unforgettable cultural experience.
+With a dirt floor and no electricity or running water, spending a night in a Navajo hogan at the Shash Diné Eco-Retreat is an unforgettable cultural experience.
 Hosts Paul and Baya Meehan take pride in hosting guests from all over the world, sharing their way of life.
-Facing east like all traditional Navajo homes, the Hogan includes cots, padding, linens, fresh drinking water, towels/soap, books and games.
-Wake up to a traditional Navajo breakfast of blue corn hot cereal with seasonal fruit and coffee and Navajo tea.
+Facing east like all traditional Navajo homes, you can stay in a Navajo hogan, a renovated sheepherder wagon or a bell tent, which include comfortable bedding, candle lanterns, solar light, fresh filtered drinking water, juice, snacks, hand towels/soap/toiletries, books and games.
+Wake up to a breakfast of fresh seasonal fruit, muffins, yogurt and breakfast bars.

 7. The Caverns' Inn Underground Cavern Suite